The best off-the-beaten-track UK beaches

 Where is it?
 County Antrim’s northern coastline

 Why go?
-A glorious, three-mile arc of white sand, tucked into a secluded spot on the otherwise very rocky Giant’s Causeway – which happens to be the only World Heritage Site in Northern Ireland.
+A glorious, three-mile arc of white sand, tucked into a secluded spot on the otherwise very rocky Giant’s Causeway – the first World Heritage Site in Northern Ireland.
 The nestled location also keeps crowds away even on sweltering summer’s days.
 There’s a backdrop of ancient dunes, Elephant Rock (a rock that looks freakishly like – yes – a huge elephant, in the right light) and you might even catch a glimpse of dolphins of porpoises.

 Nice neighbours: Portrush, Portstewart, Cushendun